-An employee may receive more severe discipline (e.g., written warning, final written warning, discharge) without having first received each form of less severe discipline.
+However, an employee may receive more severe discipline without having first received each form of less severe discipline.
 For instance, an employee who is more than 30 minutes late to work and leaves work more than 30 minutes early the next day without properly reporting his/her tardiness or early departure may receive a written warning without first receiving a verbal warning.

-Excused Absences and Tardies: Any absence or tardy other than those described below will be considered "unexcused."
-Excused absences or tardies include the following:
+Excused Absences and Tardiness: Any absence or tardy other than those described below will be considered "unexcused."
+Excused absences or tardiness include the following:

-- Paid Time Off approved in accordance with Policy 4.5 - FMLA and Unpaid Medical Leaves approved in accordance with Policies 4.6 and 4.8 - Jury or Witness Duty approved in accordance with Policy 4.11 - Military Related Leave approved in accordance with Policies 4.9 and 4.10 - Bereavement Leave approved in accordance with Policy 4.12 - Unpaid Personal Leave of Absence in accordance with Policy 4.14 - Any other absence excused by state or federal law - Absences due to a work-related injury, even if not FMLA-eligible
+- Paid Time Off approved in accordance with Policy 4.5 - FMLA and Unpaid Medical Leaves approved in accordance with Policies 4.6 and 4.7 - Jury or Witness Duty approved in accordance with Policy 4.10 - Military Related Leave approved in accordance with Policies 4.8 and 4.9 - Bereavement Leave approved in accordance with Policy 4.11 - Unpaid Personal Leave of Absence in accordance with Policy 4.13 - Any other absence excused by state or federal law - Absences due to a work-related injury, even if not FMLA-eligible